 Contract Director Scottish Water, BT Group

 Martin Southern is contract director for all services BT provides to Scottish Water.
 In addition, he also supports business development opportunities with the Scottish Public Sector, identifying ways that clients can benefit from ICT solutions.
-A recent focus has been on helping local authorities create business cases for workstyle transformation.
 Martin joined BT in 2002, working on its partnership with the City of Edinburgh Council.
 His earlier career was spent in business transformation consultancy for a long list of blue chip clients in the UK, Europe and Australia.
 Externally, he supports the CBI Scotland Public Sector Group and also the Scottish Public Sector Innovation Exchange.
 Martin lives in Edinburgh with Jean and is kept busy entertaining their three children, leading a thriving troop of 60 Scouts and is also District Commissioner across all 11 local Scout Groups.

 Senior PR & Corporate Relations Manager, BT Group

 Anna is responsible for BT’s corporate and media relations across central Scotland and leads climate change communications for GB regions.
 She joined BT in June 2000 to manage internal communications for BT Scotland.
 Previously Anna was an account manager for a leading Scottish public relations agency and spent 12 years as a journalist in regional newspapers.
 She is a member of the Chartered Institute of Public Relations and the National Union of Journalists and her interests include social media, the environment, reading and being with her family.